Topic Resources

-The lifetime prevalence of bulimia nervosa is about 0.5% of women and 0.1% of men (1).
+The lifetime prevalence of bulimia nervosa is approximately 0.5% of women and 0.1% of men (1).
 Those affected are persistently and overly concerned about body shape and weight.
 Unlike patients with anorexia nervosa, those with bulimia nervosa are of normal or above-normal weight.

-General reference
+General references

-1. Udo T, Grilo CM: Prevalence and correlates of DSM-5–defined eating disorders in a nationally representative sample of U.S. adults.
-Biol Psychiatry 1;84(5):345-354, 2018. doi: 10.1016/j.biopsych.2018.03.014.
+1. Udo T, Grilo CM.
+Prevalence and correlates of DSM-5–defined eating disorders in a nationally representative sample of U.S. adults.
+Biol Psychiatry.
+1;84(5):345-354, 2018. doi: 10.1016/j.biopsych.2018.03.014.

 Symptoms and Signs of Bulimia Nervosa